StoatFlow: Kafka Streams compatible engine built to scale up — not out

 StoatFlow runs as exactly one instance per application.
 No consumer-group rebalancing — there's no group.
 No state migration — state lives on the instance that owns it.
 No repartition topics — key-changing operations route through in-memory queues to other lanes inside the same process.

-Records dispatch to key-affinity lanes by consistent hashing — same key, same lane, ordered.
+- Records dispatch to key-affinity lanes by consistent hashing — same key, same lane, ordered.
 Lane count is decoupled from Kafka partition count, so parallelism scales with cores, not partitions.

-State (RocksDB or in-memory) is globally accessible to any virtual thread, by any key — layered with epoch buffers for read-your-writes consistency.
+- State (RocksDB or in-memory) is globally accessible to any virtual thread, by any key — layered with epoch buffers for read-your-writes consistency.

-Existing topologies port unchanged
+Your topologies port unchanged

 Existing topologies port with a dependency swap and a config cleanup.
 Your StreamsBuilder, your operations, your Materialized definitions all compile against StoatFlow.
-What you remove is the multi-instance scaffolding: standby replicas, stream-thread counts, partition-aware tuning.
+What you delete is the multi-instance scaffolding: standby replicas, stream-thread counts, partition-aware tuning.

 And on top of the DSL, StoatFlow ships primitives Kafka Streams doesn't:

-• Flink-style watermarks with idleness alignment
+Processor - Flink-style watermarks with idleness alignment

-• Scheduled sources — topology-level emitters on an interval or cron
+- Scheduled sources — topology-level emitters on an interval or cron

-• Atomic store operations (compute, merge)
+- Atomic store operations (

-• KeyLockManager — atomic sections across multiple keys and stores
+compute,merge) - KeyLockManager — atomic sections across multiple keys and stores

 For the full surface, see Features.